MatZar01/IC_SHM_P2/README.md

 # General Info

 For the purposes of the competition solution, we have created a robust pipeline of deep learning models using **Python 3** in which we utilized [Detectron2](https://github.com/facebookresearch/detectron2) framework for image semantic segmentation and fork of our own framework - [KrakN](https://github.com/MatZar01/KrakN) for training multiple image recognition models.
-Our pipeline of operations needed for performing all of the competition tasks presents itself as follows:
+Our pipeline of operations needed for performing all of the competition tasks, with addition of *Task 0* for masking background, presents itself as follows:

 <img src="https://i.ibb.co/L5mQHVR/Fig7.png" alt="Our pipeline" width="650"/>